-The Group's current procedures, combined with the above steps and the continuous improvement of the Group's Compliance Model, provides the Board with assurance that the likelihood of modern slavery taking place in suppliers, or any part of its own operations is low, and that it took appropriate steps in 2023.
+The Group's current procedures, combined with the above steps and the continuous improvement of the Group's Compliance Model, provides the Board with assurance that the likelihood of modern slavery taking place in our suppliers or any part of our operations is low.

-We fully support the Modern Slavery Act and its objective to combat modern slavery and human trafficking, taking proactive steps to address it
+We fully support the Modern Slavery Act and its objective to combat modern slavery and human trafficking, taking proactive steps to address it.